Antisemitism in health care: United Kingdom

 After the October 7 attacks on Israel, reports of antisemitism to the General Medical Council increased 15-fold.
 A majority of Jewish health care providers reported having experienced antisemitic behavior at some point in their career.
 In the 12 months following October 7, the Jewish Medical Association submitted 28 complaints of antisemitism to the General Medical Council, JMA member and chair if the Royal Society for Public Health, Fiona Sim said she was aware of over 100 incidents, with the organization deciding to only submit 28 serious incidents.
 In the year before October 7, the group submitted only one complaint.

 In September 2024, the Central and North West London NHS Foundation Trust withdrew a training course on antisemitism due to concerns about its content.
 The withdrawal was reversed by the trust's chief executive, who said that the message about the withdrawal had not gone through the "usual sign-off processes."

+In September 2026, the Campaign Against Antisemitism released a documentary, Malignant: Antisemitism in the NHS, featuring accounts from NHS practitioners and patients alleging antisemitic abuse.
+Among those featured were a Jewish nurse who said a colleague made a Nazi salute towards her, a Jewish patient who alleged that he was subjected to antisemitic abuse during surgery, a senior Jewish medical professor who said he had received antisemitic death threats, and a Jewish emergency worker who said she had been physically attacked by a colleague.